exercism/python/concepts/decorators/about.md

 ## Writing a Simple Decorator

-Decorators are intended to extend or replace the behavior of another function, but a decorator may do nothing but return the function it is wrapping.
+Most decorators are intended to _extend_ or _replace_ the behavior of another function, but some decorators may do nothing but return the functions they are wrapping.

 Decorators are functions which take at least one argument - the function which they are wrapping.
 They usually return either the wrapped function or the result of an expression that uses the wrapped function.